A Non-Metric Approach to Space, Time and Gravitation: Discussion

-We may also use Hubble's law directly to calculate the secular recession ${\dot a}_{qmr}$ of the Moon due to the global cosmic expansion; this yields about 3.0 cm per year whereas the value ${\dot a}_{tid}$ inferred from LLR is about 3.8 cm per year.
-However, LLR values are found by fitting the LLR data to a Newtonian model where active masses are assumed to be constant.
-From Kepler's third law we get the relationship \eqa {\dot a}_{tid}={\frac{2}{3}} {\frac{{\dot n}_{tid}}{{\dot n}_{qmr}}}{\dot a}_{qmr}, \ena where ${\dot n}_{qmr}$ is the cosmic contribution.
-By inserting the numerical values given above we see that this is quite consistent with the data.
+We may also use Hubble's law directly to calculate the secular recession ${\dot a}_{\rm qmr}$ of the Moon due to the global cosmic expansion; this yields about 3.0 cm per year, whereas the value ${\dot a}_{\rm tid}$ inferred from LLR is about 3.8 cm per year.
+However, the LLR value is model-dependent.
+From Kepler's third law we get the model interrelationship \eqa {\dot a}_{\rm tid}={\frac{2}{3}} {\frac{{\dot n}_{\rm tid}}{{\dot n}_{\rm qmr}}}{\dot a}_{\rm qmr}, \ena where ${\dot n}_{\rm qmr}$ is the cosmic contribution given from equation (46).
+By inserting the numerical values given above, we see that this is quite consistent with the LLR data.